"Hey Alexa, take care of my kid while I'm gone"

 2. You can't just add a goofy name to make a product kid-friendly

-This isn't just kid-tech; it's smart home tech.
-Every gadget has a different nonsense name, and it's only worse for baby-related gadgets (see Memoo, Snoo, Yobi, etc.).
+This isn't just kid-tech; it's smart-home tech.
+Every gadget has a different nonsense name, and it's only worse for baby-related gadgets (see Memoo, Snoo, Yobi, and so on.).

 Another device called Memoo, which also houses Alexa, distinguishes itself by allowing parents and kids to send messages back and forth between the app and device.
 I wondered as I looked at it if allowing a voice assistant to mediate even our most mundane interactions with our kids might be worth questioning.
 Aren't those interactions precisely what define parent-child relations?
 Should we simply accept the presence of voice assistants in the lives of our children because of the inevitable advance of technology?